 - ¼ cup organic powdered sugar or 3 tablespoons coconut sugar

-- 2 boxes (16 ounces) Simple Mills Double Chocolate Crunchy Cookies
+- 2 boxes (11 ounces total) Simple Mills Double Chocolate Crunchy Cookies

 - 1 teaspoon vanilla extract